-The Group has opted transition to SOFR (Secured Overnight Financing Rate) from LIBOR.
-During the year under review, the Group entered into Interest Rate Swaps in order to hedge the cash flows arising out of the Interest payments of the underlying External commercial borrowing.
-The period of the swap contract is co terminus with the period of the underlying External commercial borrowing.
-As per the terms of the arrangement, the Company shall pay fixed rate of interest (8.9%) and receive variable rate of interest equal to LIBOR + 2.5% on notional amount.
+The Group has opted to transition to SOFR (Secured Overnight Financing Rate) from LIBOR.
+During the year under review, the Group entered into interest rate swaps in order to hedge the cash flows arising out of the interest payments of the underlying external commercial borrowing.
+The period of the swap contract is co terminus with the period of the underlying external commercial borrowing.
+As per the terms of the arrangement, the Company shall pay fixed rate of interest (8.9%) and receive variable rate of interest equal to SOFR + 2.5% on notional amount.